Estadio Único Diego Armando Maradona: Opening and events

 The stadium opened on June 7, 2003.
 The stadium was temporarily closed to convert it into an all-seater stadium, and to install a new roof intended to cover all seats.
 Work had gone ahead of schedule and the roof was finished before the end of February.
 The stadium was officially reopened on February 17, 2011, and its first match was played six days later between Estudiantes and Deportes Tolima for the Group 7 of the 2011 Copa Libertadores.

 The stadium has since become a significant venue for musicians on tour.
 Over 300,000 tickets to such events at the stadium were sold in 2011, ranking the La Plata Stadium fifth worldwide in performing events tickets sold.

-After the passing of Diego Maradona in November 2020, the stadium was named "Estadio Único Diego Maradona" to honor the legend.
+After the death of Diego Maradona in November 2020, the stadium was named "Estadio Único Diego Maradona" to honor the legend.
 In the same way, one of its grandstands was named "Alejandro Sabella " to honor one of the most notable players from the city.